Powerlearnproject/se-assignment-day-2-git-and-github-denstream-io/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 Version control is the process of keeping track of the changes made to a repository(or directory) over time, each change made to a code file can be viewed as a version of that code file, so a version control tool keeps track of these changes by mapping a string of letters called 'hash' to each version of the code.
 These hashes of changes made are stored in a ledger.
 This maintains the integrity of a code base(project) because all developers working on the project can view the history of changes made to the project to monitor for abnormal or unauthorized changes.
-Github is a popular tools among developers bacause they use it to work together on a single project with the benefit of version control.
+GitHub is a popular tool among developers because they use it to work together on a single project with the benefit of version control.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 1. **Create a GitHub Account (if needed)**